TJBriggs/portfolio/README.md

 <a href="https://nesn.com/" target="_blank">View Site</a>
 <a href="https://nesn.com/watch/" target="_blank">View React App</a>

-Due to a strict non-disclosure agreement, I can't share my code for the work I did while employed at NESN, however here is a brief summary of my work:
+Due to a strict non-disclosure agreement, I can't share my code for the work I did while employed at NESN, however I was the sole React developer for their WordPress editorial site and the NESN 360 streaming application.

 #### Project Highlights:

-* xxxxxxxxxxxxxxxx
-* xxxxxxxxxxxxxxxx
-* xxxxxxxxxxxxxxxx
-* xxxxxxxxxxxxxxxx
-* xxxxxxxxxxxxxxxx
+* Custom WordPress plugin to house and streamline block development
+* React single page application for streaming and VOD content
+* Custom blocks, block templates, and block patterns
+* Dynamic block content that consumed and displayed API data
+* Various React components using React Hooks, React Router, and the Context API
+* Refactor of the subscriber onboarding flow to integrate new customer facing promotions

 <br>